andjar/quartorium/ROADMAP.md

 *   **Anchor Point:** A self-closing HTML comment is placed directly in the text to mark where a comment thread begins.
     ```markdown
-    This is a paragraph with some important text that needs discussion.<!-- quillarto-comment-anchor id="uuid-123-abc" -->
+    This is a paragraph with some important text that needs discussion.<!-- quartorium-comment-anchor id="uuid-123-abc" -->
     ```
 *   **Data Store:** A single, large HTML comment block at the very end of the `.qmd` file will contain a JSON object with all the comment data.
 This keeps the main text clean.
     ```markdown
     <!--
-    quillarto-metadata:
+    quartorium-metadata:
     {
       "comments": {
         "uuid-123-abc": {